 Many observers have noted areas in which UNEP's limitations make it unable to deliver on its original mandate.
-Maria Ivanova has said that UNEP does not have the power, the culture and the ethics to enable and catalyze collaboration and cooperation under the UN system and that UNEP's mandate should be more explicit in this regard.
+Professor Maria Ivanova, author of books and articles on UNEP, has said that UNEP does not have the power, the culture and the ethics to enable and catalyse collaboration and cooperation under the UN system and that UNEP's mandate should be more explicit in this regard.
 John Dryzek, a leading environmental governance scholar, has suggested that we need "to see something much stronger...something that brings all the different aspects together".

-UNEP as a popular intervention in the international order had to become a bridge between the people's experience with nature and the halls of power where decisions were made that determined the future course of development.
+UNEP as a popular intervention in the international order had to become a bridge between the people's experience with nature and the halls of power where decisions that determined the future course of development, were made.
 However, UNEP has not always been adept at facilitating the flow of information and ideas from the ground level to the heights of the international community and vice versa.
 With its limitations, it cannot effectively carry out its mandate without the help and involvement of stakeholders at all levels.

-Because environmental problems require an all-of-society response, UNEP ought to be the shining example in the international community of stakeholder engagement.
+Because environmental problems require an all-of-society response, UNEP ought to be the shining example in the international community of civil society and stakeholder engagement.
 Global civil society has been called UNEP's "large natural constituency" (Halle).
-Some people consider UNEP to be behind the curve, as other international processes have adopted more modern mechanisms, such as FAO's Committee on World Food Security.
-Others point to UNEP's innovations and its steps to reform the MGS approach, and the efforts of the MGSs themselves to self-organize and constantly upgrade their participation.
+Some people consider UNEP to have fallen behind development, as other international processes have adopted mechanisms that are more pertinent to the reality of non-state stakeholders, such as FAO's Committee on World Food Security.
+Others point to UNEP's innovations and its steps to reform the approach of the nine major groups and other stakeholders (MGS)1, and the efforts of the MGSs themselves to self-organize and constantly upgrade their participation.